• Skip to primary navigation

 Centrifugal Juicers

 Generally out of a centrifugal juicer, juice will stay fresh for about 1 day, roughly 24 hours.
-This is because the spinning blade inside causes the juice to get heat up slightly when you make it, plus it tends to pull in the air which causes the juice to oxidise which is what ultimately makes fruit spoil.
+This is because the spinning blade inside causes the juice produced to get heated up slightly when you make it, plus it tends to pull in the air which causes the juice to oxidise which is what ultimately makes fruit spoil.

 This is not to say that the juice is spoiled as you’re drinking it, it just begins the process which will leave it spoiled after about a day, so you just want to make juice then drink it soon after if you’re using a centrifugal juicer.